 Chiang Mai in November

-If you visit Chiang Mai in November you are in for a treat, the Loy Krathong Festival and Yi Peng Lantern Festival have the city awash with flowers and light.
+November is the best season to visit Chiang Mai, the Loy Krathong Festival and Yi Peng Lantern Festival have the city alive with flowers and light.
 If there is a time when you MUST come to Chiang Mai, this is it!

 What is the Loy Krathong Festival?

 The Loy Krathong Festival is held every year on the full moon of the 12th month of the Thai lunar calendar.
 This date usually falls in the month of November.
 Because the festival is taken from the Thai lunar calendar the date of the Festival changes every year.

 A Krathong is a beautiful floating offering decorated with flowers, intricately folded leaves, incense and candles and placed into Chiang Mai’s Old Town moat or Ping River (Mae Ping).
 The offerings are to celebrate the end of the rainy season and to ask for the forgiveness of the Water Goddess.